Bookkeeping Spreadsheet Example for Small Business

 The column headings can include whatever you like, but at a minimum should have the date of the transaction or invoice, the name of the client, a description of services you provided, your sales invoice number (so you can cross-reference and provide an audit trail), and any taxes applied.

-You can also create formulas in different cells to keep running totals, or if you are very adept with spreadsheets, you can do things like link to other sheets.
+You can also create formulas in different cells to keep running totals, or if you are very adept with spreadsheets, you can do things like a link to other sheets.
 The sample below is provided as an illustration for simple income records.

 Income From Clients Showing Invoice Number